bmwcarit/MoCOCrW/README.md

 ## Installation / Usage / Packaging

 MoCOCrW is prepared to be installed or packaged into an SDK.
-It also provides a a cmake exported target that you can use in your projects.
+It also provides a cmake exported target that you can use in your projects.
 A minimal example how to use this cmake integration can be found in `tests/sdk`.
 This can also be used as an integration test if you want to ship MoCOCrW with an SDK.